What Not to Test (for Cyber-Physical Systems): Experimental Methods

 \subsubsection{Output Minimum and Maximum Difference in Output Signal}

 This is the last metric we implemented in our study.
 Arrieta et al. proposed this metric in their work because the difference between maximum output signal and minimum output signal can indicate the level of how a model is being tested.
 If executing a test case results in large minimum and maximum difference in the output signal, then that test case can detect more parts in the simulation model.
-Assume we have $N$ output signals $\{ O_1, O_2, \cdots, O_N \}$.
-For output minimum and maximum difference score of each output signal $minmax(O_j)$ where $1 \leq j \leq N$, Arrieta et al. calculated it with~\cite{arrieta2019pareto}
+To be more specific, the minmax score $minmax(O_j)$ of an output signal $j$ can be calculated as follow:

 where $k$ is the total number of simulation steps and $\Delta t$ is the time stamp in the simulation model for each step.